devops329/devops/instruction/serviceTesting/serviceTesting.md

 });
 ```

-This contains a single test that just demonstrates that all the parts for creating real tests are in place.
+This initial "sanity check" ensures your testing environment is configured correctly.

 ## Configuring for coverage

-We want to see how much of our service code is covered by our test.
-We do this by adding the Jest config `jest.config.json` file and setting `collectCoverage` to true.
+To see how much of your service code is covered by tests, create a `jest.config.json` file and set `collectCoverage` to `true`.

 ```json
 {